apache/shenyu-website/docs/plugin-center/security/sign-plugin.md

 ### 2.6.2 Verify api with sign plugin（2.0.0）

-All the configuration parts are the same, so let's look directly at the parameter part of the calculation request header and the part of sending request.
+All the configuration parts are the same, so let's look directly at the the calculation part of parameter of request header and the part of sending request.

-### 2.6.1.1 Request Service and check result
+#### 2.6.2.1 Request Service and check result

 - implements the algorithm